 Martha Shedden is RSSA’s President and Co-Founder.
 Read Martha’s responses to questions regarding Social Security.
 View all questions or browse by category.
 Submit your own question to Martha here.

-When is the best time to set up a My Social Security account?
+When is the best time to get RSSA advice on retirement and Social Security?

 Full question: When is the best time to get RSSA advice on retirement.
 I’m disabled and 62, my husband is 67 but plans on working until 70.
 Hellol, It is always best to consult with an RSSA sooner rather than later!
 Reason being is that you would not want to miss out on benefits if…Read More

 How is Social Security impacted by a non-covered teaching pension?

 Full question: I have a client who is taking his Social Security at 70, this May.
 He has worked in the STRS system in Ohio, along with paying into Social Security in the private sector.
 His statement says $3788/month.
 He is currently receiving $7600/month from STRS.
 His wife has not accumulated her 40 quarters.
 Will…Read More

 How do I determine what my Social Security amount would be now?

 Hello there, Social Security benefits are based on your highest 35 years of indexed earnings.
 You can find a benefit estimate on your Social Security account, but for more accurate results you can calculate your earnings.
 If you need assistance finding out what you will be eligible for and any rules that may impact your…Read More

 Can my spouse collect spousal benefits if I am collecting a non-covered foreign pension and U.S. Social Security?

 Full question: Having worked 32 years France and 7 years in the US, I am getting small US Social Security benefits ($600) and my foreign pension from France.
 Can my wife apply for SSA benefits as a spouse (which means she could get up to 50% my benefits, or $300), and would my French pension…Read More

 Can I supplement my income by working past the age of 70?